 There are a few different categories of paranormal investigators.
-You have skeptics, mediums, spiritual folk, people just doing it for fun, some just doing it, some who take it quite seriously and all of those in-between.
-I always say that is what I love about the field is that there are people from different backgrounds with different beliefs and we all have something that we can contribute.
+You have skeptics, mediums, spiritual folk, people just doing it for fun, some just doing it because they like it, some who take it quite seriously and all of those in-between.
+I always say what I love about the field is that there are people from different backgrounds with different beliefs and we all have something that we can contribute.
 Quite often one of the questions we tend to ask a fellow investigator is 'What approach do you take investigating the paranormal?'.
-My response used to be 'I take a scientific approach'.
+My response in the past used to be 'I take a scientific approach'.
 It is a common answer.
-We use expensive equipment that records data and takes measurement so it is not surprising to use this term.
+We use expensive equipment that records data and takes measurements so it is not surprising many use this term.
 One day when I answered this question for the 100th time, I was actually called out on it by an individual so much smarter than I am.
 When I said I take a scientific approach I was asked exactly how my approach was scientific.
-Well I use equipment that measures our surroundings was my response.
+"Well, I use equipment that measures our surroundings" was my response.
 In a way, I almost felt like I didn't know how to answer the question.
 I feel like we as investigators automatically connect equipment as being scientific.
-He wasn't being smart, he took what he did quite seriously and was the kind of person that doesn't really advertise what he does, he is just out there looking for answers in a very methodical way.
+He wasn't being smart or rude, he took what he did quite seriously and was the kind of person that doesn't really advertise what he does.
+He is just out there looking for answers in a very methodical way.
 I think one of the things that irritated him was the number of 'scientific investigators' out there that really aren't that scientific at all.
-This included myself.
-At the time I was running around aimlessly with equipment not know what or why I was doing it.
-That too is completely OK.
-Not everyone wants to be a super serious investigator and that is fine too.
-What it was important for me to learn and understand was that calling myself a scientific investigator wasn't completely accurate.
+This as it seemed included myself too.
+At the time I was running around aimlessly with equipment not really knowing what it did really did or why I was doing it.
+Everyone else did it so I did too!
+I feel that it is important to point out that not everyone wants to be a super-serious investigator and that is fine too.
+What was important for me to learn and understand was that calling myself a scientific investigator at the time wasn't completely accurate.

 It is not the equipment that makes your approach scientific, it is why and how you investigate by applying the scientific method.

 How is the key point here.
 We can have all of the expensive equipment, but if we aren't using it in a productive way, what is it we are doing?
-For myself it was a couple of years ago now that I realised I hadn't been using my time productively.
-I think a lot of people agree that it takes you some time to figure things out.
-After investigating for a few years, you kind of find your feet a little bit.
+For myself, it was a few years ago now that I realised I hadn't been using my time productively.
+I think a lot of people agree that it takes you some time to figure things out and find your feet and your purpose.
 When you start out investigating, you are literally copying things you see on TV or copying things you see fellow investigators do because at the beginning it is all you know.
-As you do it more and more, your confidence grows and you gain more experience, you soon work out what you want to do and more importantly how you want to do it.
-It was around this time that I myself was becoming bored with paranormal investigating.
+As you do it more and more, your confidence grows and you gain more experience, you soon work out what you want to do and more importantly how you want to do it and what answers it is you are looking for.
+It was around this time that I myself was becoming pretty bored with paranormal investigating.
 I was bored of doing the same old EVP sessions and asking the same old questions.
-At the time I took the approach of researching the history of people that might be at a location and every investigation my sessions consisted of the questions 'What is your name and how did you die?'.
+At the time I took the approach of researching the history of people that might be haunting a location and every investigation my sessions consisted of the questions 'What is your name and how did you die?'.
 One day I kind of had enough and thought that there had to be more.
 I saw people conducting 'experiments' but there seemed to be no rhyme or reason behind it.
-They did things just because that is how people do it.
+I found myself suddenly not getting along with people I had investigated with for years because I began to question things differently.
+They did things just because that is how a lot of people did them but for me I had questions and I wasn't happy just coasting along.
 I think we all find ourselves in this crossroads at a certain point.
 You can either continue just plodding along in the dark, or you can really challenge yourself and the way you think about things.
 After a certain amount of time and experience, you start to see things a bit differently.
 It is at this point, that it is perfect to start applying the true scientific method to your investigations.

-The scientific method is not putting a locked off camera in a room focused on a K2 meter to see if it goes off when you are not in the room.
+The scientific method is not putting a locked-off camera in a room focused on a K2 meter to see if it goes off when you are not in the room.
 It is so much more than that.
-What does the K2 represent.
+What does the K2 represent?
 If it does go off what does that mean?
-If it doesn't go off, what does that mean.
-What question are you trying to answer by doing this in the first place?
-Do you have a specific belief or reason that you doing this or are you just doing it because it what you think you are supposed to do?
+If it doesn't go off, what does that mean?
+What questions are you trying to answer by doing this in the first place?
+Do you have a specific belief or reason that you doing this or are you just doing it because it is what you think you are supposed to do?
 Experimenting during an investigation is quite intriguing but it also has a purpose.
 This is where the scientific method comes in.
-There are usually 6-8 points which are followed.
+There are usually 6-8 points that are followed.
 I went with the 8 point process because I believe that the 1st point is what gets us to the scientific method in the first place.

 There are a lot of 'theories' that are out there in the paranormal field, but are we putting them to the test?
 I have spoken many times about the Stonetape theory and the Singapore Theory and fact that it is just accepted as it is because it is popular and people don't really question it.
 This is the direction we need to start heading.
 Not just asking questions, but making sure when we are out there investigating that we are actively trying to get the answers.

 This can be done with or without equipment.
 Having a piece of equipment doesn't make your approach scientific.
-You can be scientific without one piece of 'paranormal equipment'.
+You can be scientific without one piece of 'paranormal equipment' in your kit.
 It is all about the method, not the equipment.
 Again not everyone wants to be a serious investigator, some just enjoy the experience and this is fine too, there are elements of the scientific method you can incorporate too, in fact ...... you probably already are.

 Are you actively researching a particular theory?
 Do you have some results of an experiment to share?
 Tell me in the comments below!